-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 Future-focused companies in Silicon Valley are already jumping on the “ambient” buzzword.

-Andy Rubin decided to name his Essential smartphone’s operating system the Ambient OS.
-(The company didn’t succeed.)
+Andy Rubin decided to name his Essential smartphone’s operating system the Ambient OS - the company didn’t succeed.

 Samsung named its smart home operating system Project Ambience, but that’s really just putting a forward spin on home automation.